Planting Happiness, Reducing Hunger

 We are currently running a campaign to assist us with achieving our goal of decreasing food insecurities for as long as we can in the 2020 growing season and beyond.

 The Board of Hamilton Victory Gardens made the difficult decision to exit the Mary St N garden permanently due to the uncertainty of our future at that location.
 With this in mind, we recognized the need to clear the land and return it to a safe and clean place that is presentable to the community.
 We have been collaborating with the owner of the land and have recognized that an open garden at this location is no longer sustainable.

 We understand how important community gardens are to the communities they are built within.
 They provide many physical, social and emotional benefits for residents including increased access to green space, education, skill building and social networking opportunities, as well as increased physical and emotional well-being through working with the land and building a connection to nature.
 Additionally, our gardens at Hamilton Victory Gardens produce fresh, healthy produce for food banks, helping to reduce food insecurity in Hamilton.

-The temporary closure of our Mary Street garden this season is a deep loss, but we assure you that we will continue to work hard at our other gardens to provide beautiful green spaces and an abundance of fresh produce for the Hamilton community.
-We are currently in consultation with the City of Hamilton and working hard to devise a plan for this garden for the 2021 season.
+The closure of our Mary Street garden this season is a deep loss, but we assure you that we will continue to work hard at our other gardens to provide beautiful green spaces and an abundance of fresh produce for the Hamilton community.
 We would like to sincerely thank everybody who has played a part in helping this garden to be the beautiful, productive and thriving garden it has been for many years.
 Your hard work throughout the years is deeply valued and appreciated.
 Thank you for helping us to work towards our mission of planting happiness and reducing hunger.